waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     3. Press 'A' to interact.
     4. Observe the bird's movement and document the outcome.

-## Active Investigations
-- **`action_sequencer` Unreliability:** This tool has a recurring history of failure (e.g., turns 13516-13518, 13556), where its inputs do not seem to register with the game engine, causing me to get stuck in menus.
-While the input-generating tool (`execute_battle_action`) has been fixed, the sequencer itself remains suspect.
-I will prioritize manual inputs or more reliable tools like `select_battle_option` over this tool until the root cause is identified and fixed.

-- **Hypothesis (Proactive Twig Test 1):** Stepping on the twig pile at (14, 27) is a prerequisite that alters the Farfetch'd's initial state at (15, 25).
-  - **Test:**
-    1. Stepped on the twig pile at (14, 27).
-    2. Pathed to (15, 23) and faced up.
-    3. Pressed 'A' to interact with the bird, which I incorrectly believed was at (15, 22).
-  - **Result:** No interaction occurred.
-A system warning confirmed I was interacting with an empty tile.
-My map marker confirms the bird was actually at (15, 25) the whole time.
-  - **Conclusion:** Test was invalid due to a critical execution error (interacting with the wrong tile).
-The hypothesis remains untested.
-I will re-attempt the test correctly.

 ### Appendix: Failure Log (Continued)
 - **CRITICAL REASONING FAILURE (Turns 13600-13606):** I pursued an invalid test plan for the FARFETCH'D puzzle based on the hallucination that the bird was at its starting position of (15, 25).
 I misinterpreted my object-linked map marker, which was only showing the last known location because the object was off-screen.
 This is a major failure to correctly interpret my own tools and led to multiple wasted turns on a flawed premise.

-# Reflection Log (Turn 13618)
-## Alternative Hypotheses
-- **FARFETCH'D Puzzle:** The puzzle may be unsolvable without a key item (e.g., Squirtbottle) or a story flag obtained elsewhere.
-If all logical interaction-based hypotheses are exhausted, I must pivot to another objective.
-- **Path to Goldenrod City:** The primary path might not be through the 'Odd Tree' on Route 36.
-An alternative route could exist through unexplored sections of Ilex Forest or Dark Cave.
-I must fully explore these areas to disprove the assumption that the 'Odd Tree' is the only way forward.

 # Reflection Log (Turn 13618)
 ## Alternative Hypotheses